preignition/program-user-guide/faq/md/README.md

 * **as HTML** Markdown also allows you to write HTML code directly.
 For example, to make a word bold, you can use the HTML tag `<strong>bold</strong>`.
 To make a word italic, you can use the HTML tag `<em>italic</em>`.
 Writing in HTML directly gives you a lot of control over your content and layout as any HTML tag is supported.
 Please check the [HTML syntax](https://www.w3schools.com/html/default.asp) for more information.
 * **with Convenient web-components** Accessible surveys adds a couple of convenient web-components that can be added to the markdown text.
 For example, it is possible to add a player to youtube video, or AccessibleSurveys.com accessibility menu, or tooltips.
 Detailed information about these components is available in the [markdown web-components section](md-web-components.md).

+{% hint style="success" %}
+When combining Markdown and HTML, markdown lines must have an empty line above and no space at the beginning of the line.
+{% endhint %}

 #### How to style in Markdown

 Markdown allows you to style the content in different ways.